Arunkumar-mviii/RGM-leetcode/README.md

-# RGM-leetcode ( avinash ) solution and explaination
+# RGM-leetcode (Er.Arunkumar/Tech Lead) solution and explaination

 a will be uploaded soon